Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 Will landlord insurance cover expenses from the coronavirus?

-Your landlord policy should cover liability claims related to the coronavirus.
+Your landlord policy should cover liability claims from the coronavirus.
 But most standard policies won’t cover lost rental income from nonpaying tenants.
 Keep these factors in mind about how your coverage comes into effect during the coronavirus:

 - Liability.
-You could face legal cases if tenants claim your negligence in containing the coronavirus within your property.
-Your liability coverage will cover lawyer costs, court fees and any penalties you might receive.
+You could face legal cases if tenants claim you were negligent about coronavirus safety.
+Your liability coverage will cover lawyer costs, court fees and any penalties you might receive from a court case.

 - Lost rental income.
-The lost income provision on most policies only applies if your tenants must vacate because of property damage.
-It doesn’t apply to nonpayment or empty rentals due to evictions.
+Your landlord policy only pays for lost rental income if your tenants move to temporary housing so that you can repair property damage.
+It doesn’t apply to nonpayment or empty rentals from evictions.

 - Guaranteed rental income insurance.
-You can find a few policies specifically designed for tenants defaulting on their rent.
-However, this coverage may only kick in when the tenant is evicted or if they abandon the rental.
-Because of the coronavirus situation, you might contact your insurer about whether coverage applies if you let the tenant stay.
+You can find a few policies designed to help when tenants default on their rent.
+However, this policy may kick in only when the tenant is evicted or abandons the rental.

 - Your building and contents.
 The coronavirus may not affect these types of coverage since you’re unlikely to prove it caused physical damage to your building.

 Not every policy offers the same protection and exclusions.
-You might review yours before dismissing whether you have coverage, especially for lost income coverage.
+Review your policy before dismissing whether you have coverage, especially for lost income coverage.